Heidelberg Borough

 Heidelberg Police Department

 The Police Department is overseen by the Mayor of the Borough of Heidelberg, Dr. Ken LaSota, Ph.D., who is elected and serves a four (4) year term.
-Mayor LaSota is now serving in his third elected term as Mayor.
+Mayor LaSota is now serving in his fifth elected term as Mayor.

 stsign.jpg